darwaishx/Deep-Learning-With-Deep-Lens/2-FaceDetection/3-ApprovalWorkflow/README.md

 1. In the AWS Console, click on “Services” in the top, left-hand corner of the screen, and click on “S3” (you can find it by typing _s3_ into the search field at the top of the screen).
 2. Click "Create bucket", and enter the following details:
-*	Bucket name: [Your name or username]-web
+*	Bucket name: [Your name or username]-dl-web
 *	Region: US East-1 (Virginia)
 2. Click "Create".
-3. Now, in your list of S3 buckets, click on the bucket you just created (i.e. [Your name or username]-web).
+3. Now, in your list of S3 buckets, click on the bucket you just created (i.e. [Your name or username]-dl-web]).
 4. Click on the "Properties" tab and click on "Static website hosting".
 5. Select the "Use this bucket to host a website" option.
 6. In the "Index document" textbox, type index.html